chennin/stellaris-enhanced-designation-icons/README.md

 * Python 3
 * Pillow (python3-pil) 8.3+
-* The game files (this uses many files included with the game).
+* The game files (this mod entirely use game assets).
 If you're running this, replace the paths at the top of `designationicons.py`.

 ## Compression

 Can be done with ImageMagick: `mogrify colony_type.dds -compress dxt5`

+# Copyright

+Art is Copyright © 2014 Paradox Interactive AB. www.paradoxplaza.com.

+Python code is copyright me and licensed under the MIT License.